 One problem this rule is intended to rectify is when defendants’ malpractice lawyers intentionally sandbag potentially legitimate objections until after limitations passes and then try to get the case kicked for some procedural deficiency.
 Now, malpractice plaintiffs with procedural deficiencies can amend so that the statute of limitations does not pass.
 Substance triumphs over silly procedural nonsense.
 In my world, this is a good thing.

-Depressingly, the short AP story on this ruling characterizes the case in partisan terms that would hit an odd cord with any Maryland lawyer unaccustomed to the injection of party affiliation in reports on appellate court rulings:
+Depressingly, the brief AP story on this ruling characterizes the case in partisan terms that would hit an odd cord with any Maryland lawyer unaccustomed to the injection of party affiliation in reports on appellate court rulings:

 Republican Elizabeth Weaver joined Democrats Marilyn Kelly, Michael Cavanagh and Diane Hathaway in supporting the change in the order issued Wednesday.
 Republicans Maura Corrigan, Robert Young and Stephen Markman opposed the change.

-One of the dissenting opinions gets incredibly personal in its attack, arguing that two of the judges contradicted their own positions taken in administrative conferences, encouraging interested parties to go back and watch the online video of the conferences.
+One of the dissenting opinions gets personal in its attack, arguing that two of the judges contradicted their own positions taken in administrative conferences, encouraging interested parties to go back and watch the online video of the conferences.
 You would never see this in a Maryland appellate court or a Supreme Court opinion.
 I had no idea of how civil we are in Maryland until I read this opinion.